 Geography is taught through a topic approach.
-Our curriculum is carefully planned over a two year cycle to engage and excite all our learners, in order to provide the school with a world class curriculum.
+Our curriculum is carefully planned over a two-year cycle to engage and excite all our learners, in order to provide the school with a world class curriculum.
 It is the driving force for our planning.
 Our long-term and medium-term plans map out the skills and themes covered each term for each key stage.
 These plans define what we will teach and ensure an appropriate balance and distribution of work across each term.
+Topic knowledge is shared with children and parents alike through Knowledge Organisers at the start of every topic.